 Shotguns come in almost any design you can imagine.
 The different designs have changed over time, but almost all are still produced in some way or another.
 Shotgun actions vary in so many different ways it’s important to understand the different actions and how they work.

-Single and double barrel shotguns are simple designs capable of holding one round per barrel.
+Single and double barrel shotguns are simple designs within this shotguns 101 beginners guide, capable of holding one round per barrel.
 Single-shot shotguns are often the most affordable shotguns and are designed to be lightweight and simple.
 These guns are used most commonly for hunting.

 Double barrel shotguns were popular law enforcement firearms in the 1800s, but are now mostly used for sport shooting or hunting.
 Double barrels come in side by side configurations and over and under designs.
 Over and under are typically produced to be sporting shotguns designed for hunting birds and busting clay pigeons.